AeroBioEngineer/AI-humanities-competition-2024/README.md

-This R file is for data analysis for the 2024 AI Humanities Undergraduate Academic Paper Competition.
+This files are used for data analysis for the 2024 AI Humanities Undergraduate Academic Paper Competition.
-Made by Junha Park, undergraduate student, Inha university.
+Processes are done by Jungmin Mo, Junha Park, Eunseo Baik.
-I have 2 majors.
-They are Aerospace Egineering and Biological Engineering.
+We are undergraduate student of Biological Engineering, Inha university.